 Order the book from amazon.com

-Recommended link: Does science make God obsolete?
+Recommended link: Does science make belief in God obsolete?

 Excerpts from this debate among leading scholars: